erkaiyublog/erkaiyublog.github.io/_posts/2023-03-19-intro-to-re-tools-with-an-angry-example.md

 ---
 _As a beginner of reverse engineering, I spent three days in the spring break to work on a single CTF problem..._

-_When trying to solve this_ [CTF problem](https://ctf.sigpwny.com/challenges#Meetings/angry-417), _I learnt three new techniques, angr, Pin, and gdb Python API._
+_When trying to solve this_ [CTF problem](https://ctf.sigpwny.com/challenges#Meetings/angry-417), _I learnt three new techniques, angr, PinCTF, and gdb Python API._

 _I'd like to share the approaches I made to solve this CTF problem in this post, hopefully give you an idea of how to deal with some easy reverse engineering problems.
 This is_ **not** _a tutorial of tools, but a walkthrough of how to analyze the information we gained from these tools.
 Nevertheless, I will include_ **links to tutorials** _for each tool I used, so that you can easily learn it by yourself._